subvisual/guides/protocol/README.md

 Create Rails app
 ----------------

-Create a rails project locally
+* Create a rails project locally

     rails new dummy

+* Create a github repo on http://github.com/new and follow the instructions to add your code to the repo.
+Create the repo on the groupbuddies organizations.
+Create the repo on the groupbuddies organization.

+* Create a `dev` branch.

+* Create a `bin/setup` script that sets up everything required to start using the app.

 Set up Rails app
 ----------------

-Create a github repo on http://github.com/new and follow the instructions to add your code to the repo.
-Create a `dev` branch

 Set up the app's dependencies.

     cd dummy
-    bundle --binstubs
-    rake db:setup
+    bin/setup

 Write a feature
 ---------------